Crystalwarrior/KFO-Server/README.md

     - Makes you a CM of this area.
 * **loginrp** "Password"
     - Makes you a GM.
+    - GMs can:
+      - Bypass Locks.
-    - GMs can bypass locks and see all areas even in RP mode.
+      - See all areas even in RP mode.
+      - Edit the invite list.
 ### CM Commands
 * **invite** "ID"
     - Adds target in invite list of your area.